IN THIS SECTION

 WRITING FOR TELEVISION ONLINE

-Applications are now being accepted for the 2018-2019 Professional Program in Writing for Television, the only graduate-level non-degree writing for television program that has oversight by the UCLA School of Theater, Film and Television.
+The Professional Program in Writing for Television is UCLA's only graduate-level non-degree writing for television program that has oversight by the UCLA School of Theater, Film and Television.

 Learn from renowned UCLA School of Theater, Film and Television MFA faculty and receive: